hci-a-if-its-2019/assignment-1-safhiram/README.md

    <p> 1. shopping, </p>
     <p>2. look her GPA on the UNAIR website,</p>
     <p>3. do for her homework.</p>
-<p>because she is a student in UNAIR and never entered ITS, she doesnot know itsfood.id, so she absolutely no experience using itsfood.id. </p>
+<p>because she is a student in UNAIR and never have entered ITS, she doesnot know itsfood.id, so she absolutely no experience using itsfood.id. </p>

 ## Transcript
 ```